KristinShuyiHan/fa22-cse110-lab4/expose/javascript/part2.md

 15. The difference of between == and === is == is a regular equality check, which means values of different types are converted to numbers by this equality operator.
 However, === is strict equality operator.
 It checks the equality without type conversion.
 An example of how the two operators work differently is (0 == false) is true, but ( 0 === false ) is false

+16.  is in part2-question16.js
 17. The code will output the array: [2, 4, 6].
 As the higher order function, modifyArray function has two argument, an array and a callback function.
 Firstly it creates a const array called newArr.
 It loops through the first argument array.
 For each iteration, it called the callback function using the i th item of the array, and the pushes the result to newArr.
 The doSomething function is passed as the callback to mdofifyArrayIt.
 It takes array[I] as argument and returns that number multiplied by 2.
 In the case, the modifyArray takes[1,2,3] as the array input, thus the for loop makes 1, 2, 3 as the input of the callback function respectively.
 The results which are 2,4,5, are pushed into newArr in turn.
-The modifyArray then returns newArr, which is [2, 4, 6].
+The modifyArray then returns newArr, which is [2, 4, 6]
+18.  is in part2-question18.js
+19.
+1
+4
+3
+2